 Best time to visit Khor Fakkan

 From November to April, Khor Fakkan is sunny and has a beautiful temperature during the day ranging from 18 °C to 30 °C, however, the evenings can be a little cool and humidity low.

 Between January and March, there is a possibility of rain and tropical storms.
 The climate warms from May to September with the high temperature at noon in July and August reaching 40 °C. The nights too are warm, with the temperature reaching 36 °C, with high humidity.

 Snorkeling at Snoopy Island

 Snoopy Island, is located just 100 metres from the Sandy Beach Hotel. is a rocky outcrop that resembles Snoopy lying down on his back with his curvaceous belly pointing up towards the sky.
 Only 120m x 80m in size, it is surrounded by an underwater world of shimmering coral reefs and exquisite marine life.

 We were lucky to follow a couple of turtles before they descended deeper.
 If you miss these, you will still be rewarded with colourful reef fish including Arabian Boxfish, Parrotfish, Butterflyfish, and Angelfish

 How to reach Snoopy Island?
-If you are either staying at Sandy Beach Hotel or paying for a day pass, you can easily access Snoopy Island and hire the snorkeling gear and kayaks from the shore.
+If you are either staying at Sandy Beach Hotel or paying for a day pass, you can easily access Snoopy Island and hire snorkeling gear and kayaks from the shore.